karakays/otp-py/README.rst

 Getting Started
 ---------------

-You need to provision secret key, issuer, user, period, digits, secure hash algorithm with *config* command.
-Default values are shown inside parantheses.
+You need to provision secret key, issuer, user associated with token by using *config* command.
+Default values are shown if any.

 .. code:: bash